 A C corporation reports its own earnings and losses on its tax return, and gets taxed.
 But with S corporation status, those earnings and losses are passed on to the owners, who report them on their own returns.
-C corps and LLCs have the option of electing S corporation status on their returns.
+C corps and limited liability companies (LLCs) have the option of electing a subchapter S corporation status on their income tax returns.

 Benefits of forming a C corporation

-Some of the more popular reasons for forming a C corporation are extra legal protection and access to corporate tax rates.
+Some of the more popular reasons small businesses in the United States form C corporations are extra legal protection and for tax advantages.
 Here’s a closer look at the benefits.

 Ability to raise capital

-C corps can get money—or “capital”—by selling shares.
+C corps can get money—or “capital”—by selling shares of stock.
 The key is to convince investors that your company will be profitable in the future, and the value of shares will rise.
 This is especially helpful if you have a great idea for a business, but don’t have the cash to get it off the ground.